arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Configure button_

 1. In the **Properties** section, you can check the **SIGN-ON URL** which is the URL where users can sign in and use your app.
 You can also see the **CLIENT ID** which is the unique identifier for your app.
+You will use the **CLIENT ID** property in the next exercise.

 	![Properties section in Configure tab](Images/properties-group-in-configure-section.png?raw=true "Properties section in Configure tab")